ashishthomas/Blog-Website/README.md

 - Dynamic loading of blog posts (to be implemented in `scripts.js`).
 - Simple and clean layout for easy reading.

-## Contributing
+## Contributing 💡

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any suggestions or improvements.
+Pull request are welcome but please open an issue and discuss what you will do before 😊

+## Author ✒️

+**Ashish Sunil Thomas**

+## Like this project? 💖

+Give a ⭐️ if you like this project!

 ## License